 - Exchange rate on the day of the calculation; and

 - Date of calculation.

-For residential mortgages the point of sale and offer KFIs have been updated to produce an illustration of the impacts of a 20% adverse movement in exchange rates.
+For residential mortgages the point of sale and offer KFIs produce an illustration of the impacts of a 20% adverse movement in exchange rates.

-Our straightforward guide to mortgages (page 6) has a section to explain foreign currency mortgages and our approach in managing the risks.
+Our straightforward guide to mortgages (page 6) has a section to explain foreign currency mortgages and our approach to managing the risks.

 Once the mortgage completes we’ll monitor the exchange rates.
 If there’s an adverse movement by 20% or more we’ll issue your client a letter explaining how the exchange rates have changed, and who to contact if they’re having any difficulties paying their mortgage.

 MCD introduced a legislative framework for Consumer Buy to Let (CBTL).
 This covers the small number of Buy to Lets where the borrower has not entered into the mortgage contract for business/investment purposes.

 Buy to Let mortgages for business/investment purposes are not covered by the MCD rules.
-This type of mortgage will be known as Investment Buy to Let.
+This type of mortgage is known as Investment Buy to Let.

-- We’ll offer both Investment BTL and CBTL mortgages.
+- We offer both Investment BTL and CBTL mortgages.

-- We’ll continue to use the same lending policy, rental coverage calculation and products for both.
+- We continue to use the same lending policy, rental coverage calculation and products for both.